Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 Must it be evenly spread?

 For a good looking job the basecoat should be thinned with a high quality Xylene thinner.
-The consistency should be like light cream or tomato soup (help me out with a better analogy)
+The consistency should be like light cream, or tomato soup.

 Back to Top